gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 In precise pulse-drive situations, it is desirable for the MOSFET to have similar turn-on and turn-off times.
 This is so the output pulse, although delayed by these parameters, has roughly the same width as the input pulse to the gate.
 This is important in applications such as laser range-finding.

-## Industry Names
+## Different MOSFET Construction Methods And Industry Names

-* FRFET - A trademarked name by Fairchild used to label some of their fast-recovery MOSFETs used in inverter and [BLDC controller](/electronics/circuit-design/bldc-motor-control) design
-* PROFET - A name (it stands for protected-FET) used by [Siemens](http://www.siemens.com) and now [Infineon](http://www.infineon.com) to describe power MOSFETs with built in logic circuitry for "smart switches", designed for controlling current and voltage into a load.
-An document about PROFETs from Infineon can be found [here](http://www.infineon.com/dgdl?folderId=db3a30431400ef68011421b54e2e0564&fileId=db3a304332d040720132f7151b4a7955).

-## FinFETs
+### FinFETs

 FinFETs are multi-fin FETs which overcome issues once MOSFET approach very small sizes (such as 22nm).

 {{< img src="3d-model-of-the-structure-of-a-multi-fin-finfet.png" caption="The 3D structure of a multi-fin MOSFET (FinFET)."  width="600px" >}}

+### FRFET

+A trademarked name by Fairchild used to label some of their fast-recovery MOSFETs used in inverter and [BLDC controller](/electronics/circuit-design/bldc-motor-control) design

+### Lateral MOSFETs

+### PROFET

+A name (it stands for protected-FET) used by [Siemens](http://www.siemens.com) and now [Infineon](http://www.infineon.com) to describe power MOSFETs with built in logic circuitry for "smart switches", designed for controlling current and voltage into a load.
+An document about PROFETs from Infineon can be found [here](http://www.infineon.com/dgdl?folderId=db3a30431400ef68011421b54e2e0564&fileId=db3a304332d040720132f7151b4a7955).

+### Trench MOSFETs

+Trench MOSFETs give a very low `\( R_{DS(on)} \)` per unit silicon area.

 ## Load Switching